 Since Kantor’s arrival at Simmons, the Athletic Department has morphed from one of broad participation, to a set of competitive and successful teams.
-Over the past eight years, Simmons Athletics has risen to new heights where the Sharks have won numerous conference championships, received postseason National tournament bids, regional rankings and numerous individual athlete honors and awards.
+Over the past 10 years, Simmons Athletics has risen to new heights where the Sharks have won numerous conference championships, received postseason National tournament bids, regional rankings and numerous individual athlete honors and awards.
+During that period, Kantor has presided over a program that has earned three Commissioner Cups as the top women's athletics program in the Great Northeast Athletic Conference.

 Kantor has general oversight of the Department of Athletics housed in the William J. Holmes Sports and Fitness Center.
 During her time at Simmons, Kantor has extended the Sports Center into the greater Boston community.
 The facility has opened its doors to the city and now offers a home to the Women’s Sports Foundation Boston-based program GoGirlGo!
 Training and tutoring site for Girls Row, a physical education facility for Boston Public School neighbor The McKinley Middle School, and has welcomed such community groups as the Susan G. Komen Foundation Breast Cancer Shoot for the Cure, Anton Cleaners Belle of the Ball and the Massachusetts Special Olympics.